 Fluid can leak into the center of the macula, the part of the eye where sharp, straight-ahead vision occurs.
 The fluid makes the macula swell, blurring vision.
 This condition is called macular edema.
 It can occur at any stage of diabetic retinopathy, although it is more likely to occur as the disease progresses.
 About half of the people with proliferative retinopathy also have macular edema.

 Diabetic retinopathy often has no early warning signs.
 Don't wait for symptoms.
-Be sure to have a comprehensive eye exam at least once a year.
+Be sure to have a comprehensive dilated eye exam at least once a year.

 At first, you will see a few specks of blood, or spots, “floating” in your vision.
 If spots occur, see your eye care professional as soon as possible.
 You may need treatment before more serious bleeding occurs.
-Haemorrhages tend to happen more than once, often during sleep.
+Hemorrhages tend to happen more than once, often during sleep.
 Sometimes, without treatment, the spots clear, and you will see better.
 However, bleeding can re-occur and cause severely blurred vision.
 You need to be examined by your eye care professional at the first sign of blurred vision, before more bleeding occurs.
 If left untreated, proliferative retinopathy can cause severe vision loss and even blindness.
 Also, the earlier you receive treatment, the more likely treatment will be effective.

-If your eye care professional believes you need treatment for macular oedema, he or she may suggest a fluorescein angiogram.
+If your eye care professional believes you need treatment for macular edema, he or she may suggest a fluorescein angiogram.
 In this test, a special dye is injected into your arm.
 Pictures are taken as the dye passes through the blood vessels in your retina.
 The test allows your eye care professional to identify any leaking blood vessels and recommend treatment.

 Focal laser treatment stabilizes vision.
 In fact, focal laser treatment reduces the risk of vision loss by 50%.
 In a small number of cases, if vision is lost, it can be improved.
 Contact your eye care professional if you have vision loss.

-During the first three stages of diabetic retinopathy no treatment is needed, unless you have macula oedema.
+During the first three stages of diabetic retinopathy no treatment is needed, unless you have macula edema.
 To prevent progression of diabetic retinopathy, people with diabetes should control their levels of blood sugar, blood pressure, and blood cholesterol.
 Proliferative retinopathy is treated with laser surgery.
 This procedure is called scatter laser treatment, which helps shrink the abnormal blood vessels.
-1,000 to 2,000 laser burns are placed in the areas of the retina away from the macula, causing the abnormal blood vessels to shrink.
+Your doctor places 1,000 to 2,000 laser burns in the areas of the retina away from the macula, causing the abnormal blood vessels to shrink.
 Because a high number of laser burns are necessary, two or more sessions usually are required to complete treatment.
 Although you may notice some loss of your side vision, scatter laser treatment can save the rest of your sight.
 Scatter laser treatment may slightly reduce your color vision and night vision.
 It works better before the fragile, new blood vessels have started to bleed.
 That is why it is important to have regular, comprehensive eye exams.
 Even if bleeding has started, scatter laser treatment may still be possible, depending on the amount of bleeding.

 If the bleeding is severe, you may need a surgical procedure called a vitrectomy (described below).
 During a vitrectomy, blood is removed from the center of your eye.

 You will need someone to drive you home after surgery.
 Because your pupil will remain dilated for a few hours, you should bring a pair of sunglasses.
 For the rest of the day, your vision will probably be a little blurry.
-If your eye hurts, your ophthalmologist can suggest treatment.
+If your eye hurts, your doctor can suggest treatment.

-If you have a lot of blood in the centre of the eye (vitreous gel), you may need a vitrectomy to restore your sight.
-If you need vitrectomies in both eyes, they are usually performed several weeks apart.
-A vitrectomy is performed under either a local or general anaesthetic.
-Your ophthalmologist makes a tiny incision in your eye.
+If you have a lot of blood in the center of the eye (vitreous gel), you may need a vitrectomy to restore your sight.
+If you need vitrectomies in both eyes, they are usually done several weeks apart.
+A vitrectomy is performed under either local or general anesthesia.
+Your doctor makes a tiny incision in your eye.
 Next, a small instrument is used to remove the vitreous gel that is clouded with blood.
 The vitreous gel is replaced with a salt solution.
 Because the vitreous gel is mostly water, you will notice no change between the salt solution and the original vitreous gel.
 You will probably be able to return home after the vitrectomy, however some people stay in the hospital overnight.
 Your eye will be red and sensitive, and you will need to wear an eye patch for a few days or weeks to protect your eye.
 You also will need to use medicated eye drops to protect against infection.

 If you have lost some sight from diabetic retinopathy, ask your eye care professional about low vision services and devices that may help you make the most of your remaining vision.
 Ask for a referral to a specialist in low vision.
-Many community organisations and agencies offer information about low vision counseling, training, and other special services for people with visual impairments.
+Many community organizations and agencies offer information about low vision counseling, training, and other special services for people with visual impairments.
 A nearby school of medicine or optometry may provide low vision services.

 Everyone with diabetes should have a comprehensive eye exam at least once a year.
 If you have diabetic retinopathy, you may need an eye exam more often.
 People with proliferative retinopathy can reduce their risk of blindness by 95% with timely treatment and appropriate follow-up care.
 A major study has shown that better control of blood sugar levels slows the onset and progression of retinopathy.
 The people with diabetes who kept their blood sugar levels as close to normal as possible also had much less kidney and nerve disease.
 Better control also reduces the need for sight-saving laser surgery.
 This level of blood sugar control may not be best for everyone, including some elderly patients, children under age 13, or people with heart disease.
 Be sure to ask your doctor if such a control program is right for you.
 Other studies have shown that controlling elevated blood pressure and cholesterol can reduce the risk of vision loss.
 Controlling these will help your overall health as well as help protect your vision.